-Comparable No. 2 is a site located northwest of Signal Butte Road and Pecos Road at 222nd Street, situated less than one mile southwest of the subject property.
-Surrounding land uses include industrial development and vacant land planned for similar development.
+Comparable No. 2 is a site located on Greenway Road east of Reems Cactus Road, situated approximately five miles northwest of the subject parcel.
+Surrounding land uses are primarily developed as residential subdivisions with supporting commercial land uses.
 This site is generally level and at grade with the abutting properties and roadways.
-This property was purchased for the construction of an industrial building to be occupied by the buyer.
+This parcel was purchased for the development of a small commercial retail building.

-An upward adjustment of 33% will be applied to account for the amount of time between the date of sale and the date of valuation.
-The location of this property is similar enough to the subject than an adjustment will not be necessary.
+An upward adjustment of 18% will be applied to account for the amount of time between the date of sale and the date of valuation.
+The location of this property is considered similar enough to the subject that no adjustment will be made for this factor.
 In terms of physical characteristics, this property is slightly larger than the subject property, although an adjustment will not be applied in this instance.
-A 20% downward adjustment will be applied for the superior shape when compared to the subject parcel.
-A 25% downward adjustment will be applied for the LI (Light Industrial) zoning of this parcel.
-After the adjustments indicated, this sale suggests a value of \$8.78 per square foot for the subject land.
+A 10% downward adjustment will be made for superior access characteristics.
+After the adjustments indicated, this sale suggests a value of \$13.18 per square foot for the subject land.